Part of the law series of articles.

 - Priority may be granted to Commonwealth citizens for public positions as prescribed by law.

-- Everyone has the right to have access to social security, including social assistance and social insurance.
+- Everyone has the right to access social security, including social assistance and social insurance.

 - Commonwealth nationals are entitled to free primary and secondary education.